tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/protocol-parameters.md

 # Protocol parameters

-Below you can a list of protocol parameters and their corresponding value.
+Below is a list of protocol parameters and their corresponding value.

 These parameters can be updated by [`Governance`](../tokenomics/governance.md).